Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Prepare for a no

 Just because you’re related to someone doesn’t mean they’re obligated to give you money.
 When a family member declines a loan, you can damage your relationship by pushing back or demanding a reason.
 In short, your relative isn’t required to share why they aren’t interested or even have a reason at all.
 If you get a no, accept it gracefully and reconsider a more traditional route.

 Agree on clear terms

 After a family member agrees to your loan’s terms, draw up a formal agreement to avoid any future confusion or surprises.
-You can write up the terms on your own or use a service like LoanWell to help you come up with a legally binding contract.
+You can write up the terms on your own, or use an online service to help you come up with a legally binding contract.

 Be sure to agree on the loan amount, how long you have to pay it back and any interest rate, if your loan has one.
 And talk about what happens if you’re late or can’t make your payments.